 In First Class cricket, Davidson took 672 wickets and amassed 6,804 runs at 32.86, registering career-best figures of 7/93 in 1959 against India in the Kanpur Test.

-Born at Lisarow in the Gosford region of New South Wales, Davidson broke into Sheffield Shield cricket in 1949-50 and the following season was selected to tour New Zealand with the Australian Second XI.
+Born at Lisarow in the Gosford region of New South Wales, Davidson broke into Sheffield Shield cricket in 1949/50 and the following season was selected to tour New Zealand with the Australian Second XI.
 In the match against Wairarapa, he took all ten first innings wickets for 29 runs, and followed up with a score of 157 not out.

-In 1953, Davidson was selected for the Australian side to tour England as a utility player in a team that included star bowlers such as Ray Lindwall, Keith Miller and Bill Johnston.
-He made his Test debut at Nottingham -the first of 44.
-After another tour to England in 1956, Davidson was a member of the Australian side that toured South Africa in 1957-58, topping the bowling averages and battling brilliantly.
-He took 25 wickets in five Tests at an average of 17.00, and was third in the tour batting averages with 54.20.
+In 1953, Davidson was selected for the Australian side to tour England as a utility player in a team that included star bowlers such as Ray Lindwall, Keith Miller and Bill Johnston and made his Test debut on that tour, at Nottingham.
+After another tour to England in 1956, Davidson was a member of the Australian side that toured South Africa in 1957/58, where he topped the bowling averages and batted brilliantly.
+He took 25 wickets in five Tests on the tour, and was third in the batting averages with 54.20.

 The following season, against England, Davidson took 24 wickets in five Tests at 19.00, including three wickets in one over in the second Test.
-He played in five more Test series until his retirement from the international scene after the 1962-63 series against England.
+He played in five more Test series until his retirement from the international scene after the 1962/63 series against England.